sipherr/depression/README.md

 It is extremely important to have a set of clear goals in order to acheive to grand goal.
 Even small goals will force you to manifest change in yourself.

-- lose weight
+- Lose weight
-- quit smoking
+- Quit smoking
+- Save money for something you want

 It is also important to have more "abstracted" goals such as
-- being an emotional support during a family crisis
+- Be an emotional support during a family crisis
-- the shoulder to cry on at a funeral
+- The shoulder to cry on at a funeral

 # Signs and Symptoms
 My culture in Noterhn Ontario (Sudbury), Canada heavily stigmatized depression and mental illnes.
 Despite many attempts from my wife that I had a mental illness (bipolar, split personality...which I was epicly offended by) I ignored them and deceived myself that it was just related to martital issues and difficulties in communication.

 Like women with depression, men with depression may:

-Feel sad, hopeless or empty
+- Feel sad, hopeless or empty
-Feel extremely tired
+- Feel extremely tired
-Have difficulty sleeping or sleep too much
+- Have difficulty sleeping or sleep too much
-Not get pleasure from activities usually enjoyed
+- Not get pleasure from activities usually enjoyed

 Other behaviors in men that could be signs of depression — but not recognized as such — include:

 - Escapist behavior, such as spending a lot of time at work or on sports